roost88/ucd-csci2312-pa2/README.md

 will be used to break the Clustering algorithm loop.
 * Contains method for computing Clustering score each time Clustering algorithm is run.
 This is used as an iterator for the Clustering algorithm.
 * To use KMeans, the constructor takes an int value for the number of dimensions for the Points in the file.
-This should be set to match the number of dimensions of the majority of Points in the file.
 * The constructor also takes an int for "k", which is how many Clusters you want the program to use for the output.
 * The constructor also takes strings for the name of the input file, and the name of the output file.

-* What does it do?
 * Opens an input file and reads Points from file into a Cluster called "point_space"
 * Picks k initial Centroids evenly from throughout point_space and stores them in a Centroid array
 * Creates an array of k Clusters for use in Clustering algorithm.
 Each of these Clusters is assigned a unique Centroid